Borrower reviewing payday loan rollover rules and lender disclosure documents

 What Must Lenders Tell You Before a Rollover?

-Federal and state law are both pretty clear here.
-Before any rollover gets processed, lenders must give you the rollover fee in dollar terms, the new loan due date, the updated total amount owed, and — this part matters — your right to simply refuse the rollover.
+Federal and state law are both clear here.
+Before any rollover gets processed, lenders must give you the rollover fee in dollar terms, the new loan due date, the updated total amount owed, and your right to simply refuse the rollover.
 You can say no.

-Pew’s research found that 76% of payday loan fees are generated by borrowers who roll over or reborrow within two weeks of repaying a previous loan.
-That’s a staggering number — and it’s exactly why these disclosure requirements carry so much weight.
-If you’re trying to figure out whether a rollover actually makes financial sense for your situation, it’s worth looking at how payday loans compare to personal loans on total cost before you sign anything.
+The Pew Charitable Trusts has documented the scale of what’s at stake: 76% of payday loan fees are generated by borrowers who roll over or reborrow within two weeks of repaying a previous loan, according to Pew’s research on payday borrowing patterns.
+That figure helps explain why these disclosure requirements carry so much weight.
+If you’re weighing whether a rollover makes financial sense for your situation, it’s worth looking at how payday loans compare to personal loans on total cost before you sign anything.

 How Do Rollover Fees Compound Over Time?

-Here’s what makes rollovers so destructive: each one slaps a fresh fee onto the balance without touching the principal.
+Each rollover slaps a fresh fee onto the balance without touching the principal.
 Not a dollar of what you actually owe goes away.
-A typical payday loan of $375 with a $55 fee balloons to $430 after one rollover, then $485 after two — and you haven’t repaid a single cent of the original amount.
+A typical payday loan of $375 with a $55 fee balloons to $430 after one rollover, then $485 after two, and you haven’t repaid a single cent of the original amount.

 According to CFPB research on payday loan renewals, 4 out of 5 payday loans are rolled over or renewed within 14 days.
-Think about that.
-And the average borrower ends up carrying that debt for 5 months out of the year on what was originally supposed to be a two-week loan.
-This is the exact cycle that payday loan rollover rules are designed to disrupt — though whether they succeed depends a lot on whether borrowers know the rules exist.
+The average borrower ends up carrying that debt for 5 months out of the year on what was originally supposed to be a two-week loan.
+This is the exact cycle that payday loan rollover rules are designed to disrupt, though whether they succeed depends a lot on whether borrowers know the rules exist.

 If you’re already stuck in a rollover cycle, exploring same-day cash alternatives beyond payday loans might be a far cheaper way out.
-And honestly, building even a small emergency reserve can cut off the need for rollovers before they start — even on an unpredictable income.
+Building even a small emergency reserve can cut off the need for rollovers before they start, even on an unpredictable income.
 There’s solid practical guidance on how to build an emergency fund on a freelancer income if that’s your situation.

 Key Takeaway: The CFPB found that 4 in 5 payday loans are rolled over within 14 days, with the average borrower paying fees for 5 months on a two-week loan.
 CFPB rollover research confirms each extension adds fees without reducing the principal owed.